K-1 (Kansas highway)

-K-1 is a 13.363 mi, north-south state highway in southern Comanche County, Kansas, United States, that connects Oklahoma State Highway 34 (SH‑34),with U.S. Route 160/U.S. Route 183 (US‑160/US‑183).
+K-1 is a 13.363 mi, north-south state highway in southern Comanche County, Kansas, United States, that connects Oklahoma State Highway 34 (SH‑34), with U.S. Route 160/U.S. Route 183 (US‑160/US‑183).

 Route description

 K-1 begins at the Oklahoma state line, where it is a continuation of Oklahoma State Highway 34.
 From its southern terminus it heads in north, turning slightly to the northwest before heading directly north again.
 It passes through the unincorporated community of Buttermilk, which is the only community on the route.
 From Buttermilk, K-1 continues north until it reaches it northern terminus at an intersection with US‑160/US‑183, south of Coldwater.
 US‑160/US‑183 continues north to Coldwater and west to Protection.

-The entire route of K-1 is paved with partial design bituminous pavement, a type of bituminous pavement which is not designed or constructed to carry the highway's expected traffic.
+The entire route of K-1 is paved with partial design bituminous pavement, a type of bituminous pavement that is not designed or constructed to carry the highway's expected traffic.
 Annual average daily traffic values for the highway rise slowly from 600 over the southernmost 4.000 mi of the route to 645 over the northernmost 5.363 mi of the route.
 K-1 highway is not a part of the United States National Highway System.